CubeEngine/mc-man/README.rst

 If you install mc-man without pip, you will have to install these dependencies manually.

-Usage
+1.3 - Usage
 -----
-The base command for mc-man is ``mcman``, all of mc-man's functionality is accessable through that command.
+The base command for mc-man is ``mcman``, all of mc-man's functionality is accessible through that command.
 The command is expected to be run from the root folder of the server.
 The functionality is divided into four sub commands:

 server